 Sinead is happily married to Sheldon, who is the same age as her.
 The ‘happily’ aspect here has no impact on the numbers by the way!

 Important to note that if an employer is contributing to a PRSA on your behalf, as in this case, that it counts towards the maximum allowable based on your age.
 The company is hamstrung to contributing a comparatively low amount.
 If an employer is contributing to any form of ‘Occupational Scheme’ the limits are very different, and are based on a different set of criteria; age, wage, marital status, previous pension benefits and planned retirement age.
 This is where the scope for Directors becomes really attractive indeed!
 Lets see how it works for Sinead.

-Under a Self-Administered Scheme (which is a form of Occupational Scheme) the scope for ‘Duck n Roll Ltd.’ to contribute to Sinead’s pension pot.
+Under a Self-Administered Pension Fund (Occupational Scheme) the scope for ‘Duck n Roll Ltd.’ to contribute to Sinead’s pension pot.
 The company can follow one of two routes to maximise her pension, as governed by Revenue limits based on her age, wage, marital status, previous pension planning and her planned retirement age of 60.